-You may have seen runners or older people wearing compression socks (also known as compression stockings), but if you’ve never worn them you might not know much about them.
+You may have seen runners wearing compression socks (also known as compression stockings), but if you’ve never worn them you might not know much about them.
 We turned to foot surgeon Georgeanne Botek, DPM, for everything you need to know to determine if they’re right for you.

 What Are Compression Socks?